Oxidizing Agent Definition

 Part of the reason chlorine gas is so deadly is that it is an extremely powerful oxidizing agent.
 Chlorine is highly reactive and typically tries to draw away electrons.
 Although oxidation can turn metal into salt, it can also react dangerously with the numerous chemical reaction of the body, siphoning off much-needed electrons and causing chaos.
 Luckily, oxidizing agents only work in one direction.
 You don’t have to worry about being poisoned by your table salt.

 The Fruit Battery

-During oxidative phosphorylation, a series of proteins embedded in the mitochondrial membrane catalyze oxidation reactions, and channel the electrons to other proteins, which catalyze reduction reactions of ATP and other energy-providing molecules.
-These complex series of redox reactions use many proteins, but operate in much the way the battery does.
+During oxidative phosphorylation, a series of proteins embedded in the mitochondrial membrane catalyze oxidation reactions and channel the electrons to other proteins.
+These proteins catalyze reduction reactions of ATP and other energy-providing molecules.
+This complex series of redox reactions use many proteins but operate in much the same way that the battery does.
 However, instead of releasing energy in the form of light, the energy is mostly trapped in the formation of new bonds.
 Some of the energy is released as heat, which is why the mitochondria are considerably hotter than the rest of the cell.

 - Moore, J. T. (2010).
 Chemistry Essentials for Dummies.
 Indianapolis: Wiley Publishing, Inc.